astiob/digimon-survive-gamepad-support/Plugin only/README.txt

 Gamepad support plugin for Digimon Survive (PC/Steam)
 =====================================================

-This plugin improves the game's support for gamepads/controllers of all brands.
+This plugin improves the game's support for gamepads/controllers of all brands as well as keyboard/mouse display.

 Unsupported controllers now work.
 Missing prompts are added.